(If you are new here and have no idea what a Pydon't is, you may want to read the Pydon't Manifesto.)

 True

-Notice that, in the second example, p
+Notice that, in the second example, p only did one print

-because it never reached the p(3)
+because it never reached the p(3).

-expressionsNow we tie everything together.
+or expressionsNow we tie everything together.

-If the left operand to or
+If the left operand to or is False or falsy, we know that

-has to look at its right operand and will, therefore,
+or has to look at its right operand and will, therefore,

 return the value of its right operand after evaluating it.

-On the other hand, if the left operand is True
+On the other hand, if the left operand is True or truthy,

-will return the value of the left operand without
+or will return the value of the left operand without

 even evaluating the right operand.

-We now do a similar survey, but for and
+andWe now do a similar survey, but for and.

-if both its operands are True
+False and yand gives True if both its operands are True.

 Therefore, if we have an expression like